-Many of you saw news stories recently regarding problems faced by users of web conferencing.
+Most of you have seen news stories regarding problems faced by users of web conferencing.
 These included so-called Zoom-Bombing interruptions of meetings, where hackers shout profanities or otherwise disrupt meetings.
 As bad as that is, other security concerns exist for users of web conferencing, including exploits that allow viewing your camera feed or taking control of your computer.

 To combat these threats, units and groups are advised to follow a few simple guidelines when using any web conferencing service: